Refraction: On water

-Atmospheric refraction
+Atmospheric

 The refractive index of air depends on the air density and thus vary with air temperature and pressure.
 Since the pressure is lower at higher altitudes, the refractive index is also lower, causing light rays to refract towards the earth surface when traveling long distances through the atmosphere.
 This shifts the apparent positions of stars slightly when they are close to the horizon and makes the sun visible before it geometrically rises above the horizon during a sunrise.

 Temperature variations in the air can also cause refraction of light.
 This can be seen as a heat haze when hot and cold air is mixed e.g. over a fire, in engine exhaust, or when opening a window on a cold day.
 This makes objects viewed through the mixed air appear to shimmer or move around randomly as the hot and cold air moves.
 This effect is also visible from normal variations in air temperature during a sunny day when using high magnification telephoto lenses and is often limiting the image quality in these cases.